nicholasdille/ansible-k8s/roles/k8s-node-prepare/README.md

 # Role `k8s-node-prepare`

 This role takes care of preparing a node for running Kubernetes.
-It requires Docker to be installed first (see role [docker](../docker)).
+It requires [docker](../docker) or [containerd](../containerd) to be installed first.

 See also the big [picture](../../docs/roles.md).

 ## Configuration

-XXX
+Nonre of the following variables need to be modified.
+If you require a specific version of Kubernetes, you can set `k8s.version` overriding the preset to use the latest version.

 ```ansible
 cri: